Intefiqer

+Intefiqer (also Antefoker of Intefoker; ỉnỉ-ỉt.f ỉqr) was an ancient Egyptian high official with the titles overseer of the city and Vizier under king Amenemhet I and his son Senusret I, during the early 12th Dynasty.

+Attestations

-The ancient Egyptian noble Intefiqer (ỉnỉ-ỉt.f ỉqr) was overseer of the city and Vizier under Amenemhet I and Senusret I during the early 12th Dynasty (1991–1802 BC).
-He is known from several rock inscriptions in Lower Nubia, showing that he was part of a military mission into this region.
+In Lower Nubia, Intefiqer is known from several rock inscriptions, showing that he was part of a military mission into this region.
 He appears in an inscription found at the Red Sea coast and in the so-called Reisner Papyrus.
 Two rock inscriptions in Lower Nubia mention him.
 They seem to indicate that he was involved in a military campaign into this region.
-The inscriptions are not dated, but other inscriptions in the region seem to indicate a military campaign in year 29 of Amenemhet I, which corresponds to the 9th year of Senusret I. Intefiqer is also known from a stela found at Wadi el-Hudi, dated to year 20.
-It reports the bringing of amethyst.
+The inscriptions are not dated, but other inscriptions in the region seem to indicate a military campaign in year 29 of Amenemhet I, which corresponds to the 9th year of Senusret I.

+At Wadi el-Hudi, Intefiqer is known from a stela dated to a year 20, reporting the bringing of amethyst.

-The tomb of his mother Senet in Thebes is in Sheikh Abd el-Qurna in the Theban Necropolis, opposite Luxor.
-Intefiqer was buried in a mastaba at Lisht, next to the pyramid of Amenemhet I.
+At Thebes, the Tomb of Senet (TT60), that of his mother Senet is located in Sheikh Abd el-Qurna in the Theban Necropolis, opposite Luxor.

+Burial

+At Lisht, Intefiqer was buried in a mastaba next to the pyramid of Amenemhet I.